 The following table provides a summary of the distribution of Internal Ratings-Based Advanced Approach risk parameters that the Firm uses to calculate credit risk RWA for wholesale and retail exposures.
-The table also provides average risk-weighted values across obligor types and rating grades.
-The Firm currently does not have any qualifying revolving exposures; there is one high volatility commercial real estate loan in the portfolio.
+The table also provides average riskweighted values across obligor types and rating grades.
+The Firm currently does not have any high volatility commercial real estate or qualifying revolving exposures.